andresgmejiar/lbmech/README.md

 and
 ![\\alpha = -0.05 = \\tan{(-2.83^\\circ)}](https://latex.codecogs.com/png.latex?%5Calpha%20%3D%20-0.05%20%3D%20%5Ctan%7B%28-2.83%5E%5Ccirc%29%7D "\alpha = -0.05 = \tan{(-2.83^\circ)}").

-`lbmech` provides the getVelocity function by which these parameters can be estimated from locational data for different species.
+`lbmech` provides the `getVelocity` function by which these parameters can be estimated from locational data for different species.
+GPS data from GPX files can be imported using the `importGPX` function.
 Data should be structured such that there is a column with x coordinates, a column with y coordinates, a column with changes in time, and a column with a trajectory id.
 Note that all values must be in meters (other than `'dt'`, which must be in seconds), and the `'x'` and `'y'` coordinates in a projected coordinate system.
 Alternatively, `'x'` and `'y'` may represent the longitude and latitude, respectively, in decimal degrees